Intoxication Procedure

 Requiring Breath Sample

-The Gardai may require any such person to provide a sample of breath, to accompany them to a place including the vehicle and provide a sample of breath into an apparatus in accordance.
-Where the Garda Siochana member does not have the apparatus he can require the person to wait for up to an hour.
+The Gardai may require any such person to provide a sample of breath to accompany them to a place, including the vehicle and provide a sample of breath into an apparatus.
+Where the Garda Siochana member does not have the apparatus, he can require the person to wait for up to an hour.

 The breath apparatus is prima facie evidence of what it purports to exhibit.
 It does not automatically constitute the event itself in the same way that the blood specimen or urine specimen concentrations do.